Tag Archive for: Medicine

 This project, which has been underway since 2019 at theMontpellier-NîmesSchool of Medicine, has made it possible to achieve many other things:

 • First, this project is a pilot program for hybrid learning.
-Although this was not the primary objective at the outset, the courses offered in this teaching unit are delivered bothremotelyand in person.
-In light of the current health crisis, it serves as an example of how to redesign courses to be hybrid.
+Although this was not the primary objective from the outset, the courses offered in this academic unit are delivered bothremotelyand in person.
+In light of the current health crisis, it serves as an example of how to redesign courses to incorporate a hybrid format.

 Professor Jean-Pierre Dedet is a physician and microbiologist.
-He has been a professor emeritus at the Faculty of Medicine of the University of Montpellier since 2010.
-Following the publication of his book *800 Years of Medical Education in Montpellier: The Oldest School of Medicine in the Western World,” published last year to mark the 800th anniversary of the Faculty of Medicine, Professor Dedet returns with his new book “Epidemic: From the Black Death to COVID-19”*, which explores various epidemics throughout history.
+He has been a professor emeritus at the University of Montpellier’s School of Medicine since 2010.
+Following the publication last year of his book *800 Years of Medical Education in Montpellier: The Oldest School of Medicine in the Western World,” published last year to mark the 800th anniversary of the Faculty of Medicine, Professor Dedet is back with his new book, “Epidemic: From the Black Death to COVID-19”*, which explores various epidemics throughout history.

 The book: